Check out our new webcam!

 When visitors ask about where the springs are in Colorado Springs, the answer is Manitou Springs.
-Currently there are 11 springs open to the public, each with its own distinctive flavor and effervescence.
+Currently, there are 8 springs open to the public, each with its own distinctive flavor and effervescence.
 Centuries ago, the great tribes of the plains and the Mountain Utes paid homage to the healing and spiritual powers of the mineral springs and believed the medicinal waters were a gift from the Great Spirit Manitou.

 Rainwater and snow melt from Pikes Peak and surrounding mountains soak into rock fractures.
 As the water penetrates to great depth, it becomes heated and mineralized.
 The warm water naturally flows up into cavernous limestone where it becomes carbonated, then issues from the numerous natural and drilled springs throughout Manitou.
 Because the water takes thousands of years to complete its journey from mountain sources, it is totally free of industrial and atmospheric contamination.